googleapis/google-cloud-ruby/google-cloud-security_center_management-v1/README.md

 Management API for Security Command Center, a built-in security and risk management solution for Google Cloud.
 Use this API to programmatically update the settings and configuration of Security Command Center.

-Management API for Security Command Center, a built-in security and risk management solution for Google Cloud.
-Use this API to programmatically update the settings and configuration of Security Command Center.

 https://github.com/googleapis/google-cloud-ruby